-Don’t we all want more pleasure and less pain in our lives?
+In life, don’t we all want more happiness and less horrible?
 More amazing and less annoying?
 More personal space and less in-your-face?
 Did I hear a “Hell yeah!”?
 I thought so.
 Well, me too!

 I’m feeling the need to help you understand why a simple social interaction can stir up the bubbling anxiety In every cell of my body.
 Yep.
 There is something that happens to me on a regular basis and we need to have a conversation about it.

 Let me start by saying that I know you all mean well, I really, really do.
-But, for the love of all things good in this world, when you approach me, please don’t jump on me like a horny rottweiler looking for something to hump!
-Don’t grab my waist, arms or shoulders, with your G.I.
+But, for. the. love.
+When you approach me, please don’t jump on me like a horny rottweiler looking for a good time!
+Don’t grab my waist, arms or shoulders, with a G.I.
 Joe kung-fu grip, in an attempt to pull me towards you.
 Or, go in for the awkward “half hug” squeeze.
 Don’t get me wrong, I love when my friends and family want to talk to me, but I’m not a fan of random hands or unexpected touching of any kind without someone telling me who they are FIRST.
 My god people, give me some identification and warning!!
 If you don’t, It’s not only annoying, but it’s also extremely unnerving to me!